iancenry/vans-hire/readme.md

 ## Relative Links
-- In our HostLayout.jsx when creating NavLinks i created them as abssolute paths i,e `/host`, `/host/income` etc. However we dont need to do that beacuse the HostLayout component is getting rendered in `<Route path="host" element={<HostLayout />}>` which is already a child of the `slash(/))` route.
+- In our HostLayout.jsx when creating NavLinks we created them as abssolute paths i.e, `/host`, `/host/income` etc. However we dont need to do that because the HostLayout component is getting rendered in `<Route path="host" element={<HostLayout />}>` which is already a child of the `slash(/))` route.
 Because our element is part of the route for path of host the element can assume the path of host in all of its links.
-So in our HostLayout i can change the links as follows:
+So in our HostLayout change the links as follows:

 ```jsx
     <NavLink to="/host" end style={({isActive}) => isActive ? activeStyles : null}>Dashboard</NavLink>
     <NavLink to="/host/income" style={({isActive}) => isActive ? activeStyles : null}>Income</NavLink>